fusioncharts/dev_centre_docs/themes/theme-manager.md

 * To change the border color for all maps, modify the `borderColor` attribute (which belongs to the `chart` object) within the `geo` tier.

-Note: Refer to the FusionCharts Suite XT Chart Attributes page to better understand the objects and attributes used to configure the charts, gauges, and maps.
+> Refer to the FusionCharts Suite XT Chart Attributes page to better understand the objects and attributes used to configure the charts, gauges, and maps.

 **Step 3**: Revise the existing theme definitions for these modifications, as shown in the code snippet below: